Access Incognito's library of Guides, Tips / Tutorials and more.

 New service roll-out can be a point of contention between product, IS, and engineering teams.
 A good order management and service activation solution that complies with relevant standards can ease this process.

-Standards compliance will allow for you to work easily with a multitude of vendors and reduce the risk of losing data in misaligned systems.
+Standards compliance will allow you to work easily with a multitude of vendors and reduce the risk of losing data in misaligned systems.
 BPMN 2.0 is one standard that is essential to revenue assurance.
 The widely used standard provides the set of rules that allows both functional and technical users to understand and agree on key business processes.
 This enables the implementation of business-specific nuances within the standards of BPMN 2.0.

 BPMN 2.0 is easy to understand from both a functional and technical standpoint.
-New revenues can be generated by adding or enhancing current business processes, while savings are possible due to easy order tracking through the systems and ability to hone in on any problem areas.
+New revenues can be generated by adding or enhancing current business processes, while savings are possible due to easy order tracking through the systems and the ability to hone in on any problem areas.
 This level of order management is essential for quick and hassle-free service installation, reducing human errors and decreasing time-to-market.

 Securing data and processes is a key area for revenue assurance.
 It is important to ensure that there are multiple areas of security on your network so that if one layer is breached, there are still processes in place to counteract attacks.

-Typical layers of security include protection of data as it is communicated, the client connecting, and the data and systems within the network.
+Typical layers of security include the protection of data as it is communicated, the client connecting, and the data and systems within the network.
 Available mechanisms for improving security include:

 Ensuring that these various security mechanisms are working and integrated with your systems reduces reactionary troubleshooting, outages, and maintains bandwidth and quality of service for subscribers.
 Furthermore, you will obtain accurate and timely information about your network while protecting existing revenue.